-I believe all the good and bad has to happen.
-I can't take anything back, there's no regrets.
+I believe all the good and bad have to happen.
+I can't take anything back, there are no regrets.
 I'm very, very fortunate.

 Be hopeful, take every day at a time.
 Don't believe everything you read on the internet.
 Find the doctors and hospitals you trust.
 Get educated about it to give yourself the best chance.”